zalando-stups/skrop/README.md

 * **blur(sigma, min_ampl)** — blurs the image (for info see [here](http://www.vips.ecs.soton.ac.uk/supported/current/doc/html/libvips/libvips-convolution.html#vips-gaussblur))
 * **imageOverlay(filename, opacity, gravity, opt-top-margin, opt-right-margin, opt-bottom-margin, opt-left-margin)** — puts an image onverlay over the required image

+### About filters
+The eskip file defines a list of configuration.
+Every configuration is composed by a route and a list of filters to apply for that specific route.
+Skrop adds by default two filters (setupResponse() and finalizeResponse()).
+The filter setupResponse() initialize the response by adding in the context the image received from the backend.
+The finalizeResponse() needs to be added at the end, because it triggers the last transformation of the image.

 ## Packaging
 In order to package skrop for production, you're going to need [Docker](https://docs.docker.com).
 To build a Docker image, just run the build script (the arguments are optional):

 ```
 make docker version=1.0.0 routes_file=eskip/sample.eskip docker_tag=zalando-incubator/skrop